fjcastellanos/music_region_layout_analysis/README.md

   **--th** : IoU threshold to compute metrics.\
   **--nimgs** : Number of images considered from the training set.\
   **--red** : Reduction factor to reduce vertically the regions before training.\
+  **--labels** : Name of the labels to be used for training.
+This code uses the data configuration provided by the [MuReT tool](https://muret.dlsi.ua.es/muret/#/).

 Example of use: